thomaschan1337/jekyll-now/_posts/2017-09-03-Hello-World!.md

 title: Hello World!
 ---

 Hello world!
-This will be my first blog post of many.
-I will (probably) ramble about finance, programming, or books.
+This is my first blog post of many.
+I will (probably) ramble on about finance, programming, or books.
 Stay tuned!